-The Center for Excellence in Learning and Teaching will be sponsoring up to two FLCs during the 2022-2023 academic year.
+The Center for Excellence in Learning and Teaching will be sponsoring up to three FLCs during the 2023-2024 academic year.
 Register for an FLC event by clicking its title.

 What is a Faculty Learning Community?

 A faculty learning community (FLC) is structured community of practice committed by faculty and staff who want to enhance teaching, learning, scholarship, and well-being as part of the Brockport community.
 Each FLC will progress at its own pace, embrace a unique topic, and target specific outcomes.